kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 > Exercise 3 - Message Consumption

- - every tribe wants information about warriors in other tribes to see who is strongers
+ - every tribe wants information about warriors in other tribes to see who is stronger
  - store data to DB, received in specified exchange
  - TODO command and event consumption differences.
 Competing Consumers
  - plus: execute commands by the supreme chieftain (Saruman?) - Exercise 3a, 3b

+TODO implement example in CSharp - ONLY COMMAND HANDLER?
+TODO implement example in FSharp - only command handler?
 TODO prepare template in CSharp
 TODO prepare template in FSharp